Lokeshrathi/Bangalore-House-Prices/README.md

 # Bangalore-house's-rate
-This project will let you the prices for a particular area in Bengaluru keeping in mind various aspexts such as number of BHK and bathroom.
+This project will let you the prices for a particular area in Bengaluru keeping in mind various aspects such as number of BHK number of Sqft area and bathroom.
 Built after Data cleaning and applying Machine Learning algorithm Linear regession.